AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-large-uploads-fail.md

 ---
-title: "Documents: Error when uploading large file"
+title: 'Documents: Error when uploading large file'
-description: "When a user attempts to upload a large file (over 25 MB), the file does not upload, and the user sees the error Failed to upload file."
+description: When a user attempts to upload a large file (over 25 MB), the file does not upload, and the user sees the error Failed to upload file.
 hidefromtoc: yes
+exl-id: 6887a0a1-4f0b-4c91-b20f-664dd5f94470
 ---
 # Documents: Error when uploading large file

 <!--This article is on WF and WFP TOCs-->